hhandika/segui/website/docs/cli-usage/align-filter.md

 segul align filter --input alignments/*.fasta --min-len 300
 ```

-## For Amino Acid alignments
+### For Amino Acid alignments

 By default, SEGUL assumes the input alignments are DNA sequences.
+It will fails to run if the data is amino acid sequences.
 To filter amino acid alignments, use the `--datatype aa` option.
 For example:

 ```Bash
 segul align filter --dir alignments/ --input-format fasta --datatype aa --min-len 300